rofgh/ur_to_sr_mapping/README.md

 [Reference Papers](https://github.com/rofgh/Hidden-Sin/tree/master/Reference%20Papers):
 [UR_writer](https://github.com/rofgh/Hidden-Sin/tree/master/UR_writer):  Scripts that create the URs for the SR_creator, these are combined in the URs.py script in the modules folder

-### Other:
-obj_maker.py: old version of the SR_creator.py  Will probably soon be fully harvested and deleted
-all_all.txt: The output of SR_creator.py, will be created locally, as it has potential for being too large for github

 ## SR_creator.py
 SR_creator.py creates SRs/SOWs for all the language-agnostic URs (created by all_URs.py), for whatever languages are selected: